jorgezafra94/holbertonschool-low_level_programming/README.md

-*first steps with C program. srating with low level*
+*first steps with C program. starting with low level*